-- Using the Lifecycle API.
+- Using the MyID Core API.

-- Using the Cancel Credential workflow.
+- Using the Cancel Credential workflow; the Canceling a device section in the MyID Operator Client guide.

 - Disabling the group to which the user account belongs.

 - Disabling the user account.

 - Directory synchronization.

 - Remove person.

 In each of these operations, a revocation reason is supplied that determines the PKI actions that are taken.
-The revocation reasons perform the same actions as cancelling a PIV card that is present.
+The revocation reasons perform the same actions as canceling a PIV card that is present.
 No change is made to the data on the card.

-2.6.3 Erasing a PIV card that has been remotely cancelled
+3.6.3 Erasing a PIV card that has been remotely canceled

-When a card has been remotely cancelled, it retains the electronic data held on the card.
+When a card has been remotely canceled, it retains the electronic data held on the card.
 It is best practice to erase the card once it has been returned to a MyID operator.

-Use the Erase Card workflow to erase the card.
+Use the Erase Card workflow to erase the card; the Erasing a device section in the MyID Operator Client guide.

 This workflow carries out the following:

-- Resets the content of the PIV applet. - Deletes all private keys on the card. - Cancels all jobs in MyID associated with the card serial number. - Resets the Global Platform and PIV 9B Keysets to factory values.
+- Resets the content of the PIV applet. - Deletes all private keys on the card. - Cancels all jobs in MyID associated with the card serial number. - Resets the Global Platform and PIV 9B keysets to factory values.

-2.6.4 Notifications to other systems
+3.6.4 Notifications to other systems

-FIPS 201-2 requires that any databases maintained by the PIV card issuer that indicate current valid (or invalid) FASC-N or UUID values must be updated to reflect the change in status.
+FIPS 201-3 requires that any databases maintained by the PIV card issuer that indicate current valid (or invalid) FASC-N or UUID values must be updated to reflect the change in status.

 You can configure MyID to send notification messages containing information about card cancellations.
-For more information on notifications, see the Administration Guide, or contact customer support quoting reference SUP-222.
+For more information on notifications, contact customer support quoting reference SUP-222.

-2.6.5 Changing the disposal status of a card
+3.6.5 Changing the disposal status of a card

-The disposal status of a cancelled PIV card can be recorded in the MyID audit trail.
+The disposal status of a canceled PIV card can be recorded in the MyID audit trail.
 This ensures that the card cannot be re-issued.
 You can use the Card Disposal workflow to set the disposal status.
-For information, see the Disposing of cards section in the Administration Guide.
+For information, see the Disposing of a device section in the MyID Operator Client guide.

-3 Configuring MyID
+4 Configuring MyID